HadiaK99/CodeMusePortfolio/replit.md

 # Overview

-This is a full-stack web application built as a portfolio/marketing website for "Code Muse" - a web development service.
-The application features a modern React frontend with a Node.js/Express backend, designed to showcase services and handle client inquiries through a contact form.
-The site uses a dark-themed design with gradient elements and smooth animations.
+This is a full-stack web application built as a portfolio/marketing website for "Code Muse" - a web development agency.
+The application features a modern React frontend with a Node.js/Express backend, designed to showcase development services across multiple technology stacks (React, TypeScript, Next.js, Python, Django, Flask, Node.js, etc.).
+The site uses a dark-themed design with purple/pink gradient elements, smooth animations, and interactive features including a fully functional contact form that sends emails to codemuse@gmail.com.

 # User Preferences